Registering for Classes

 How many credits should I take?

-Four academic courses (a total of approximately 15-16 credits) are recommended per term.
+Approximately 15-17 credits are recommended per term, if you are aiming to graduate in 4 years.
 You must register for at least 12 credits to be considered a full-time undergraduate student.
-Some students may take more or fewer credits depending on their interests and whether they have other time commitments including jobs, family, and/or commuting.
-When you meet with an advisor at IntroDUCKtion, they will talk to you about your schedule and help you determine how many credits will be appropriate for you.
+The number of credits you take will depend on your academic program, goals, and personal circumstances.
+When you meet with an advisor, they will talk to you about your schedule and help you determine how many credits will be appropriate for you.

 Can I make changes to my schedule once I’ve registered?

-Yes.
-You can continue to add and drop classes during your registration window.
-To drop classes, navigate to Duckweb > Student Menu > Registration Menu.
-There you can drop individual courses.
-(Note, you cannot drop down to zero credits using this menu.)
+Yes, you can continue to add and drop classes during your registration window.
+To drop classes, navigate to Duckweb > Student Menu > Registration Menu > Registration Dashboard > Register for Classes > Select Term.
+In the Summary area you can drop individual courses.
+Note: you cannot drop down to zero credits using this menu.

 I can't drop my last class!
 How do I drop down to zero credits so I can start over again?